softwarekashyap/Banners/README.md

 * Place all the files of the extension in your Magento 2 installation in the folder `app/code/Kashyap/Banners`
 * Enable the extension: `php bin/magento --clear-static-content module:enable Kashyap_Banners`
 * Upgrade db scheme: `php bin/magento setup:upgrade`
-* Deply Static Content: `php bin/magento setup:static-content:deploy -f` Developer Mode
+* Depl0y Static Content: `php bin/magento setup:static-content:deploy -f` Developer Mode
-* Deply Static Content: `php bin/magento setup:static-content:deploy` Production Mode
+* Deploy Static Content: `php bin/magento setup:static-content:deploy` Production Mode

 ## Configuration
-* Go to the `Stores -> Configurations -> Kashyap -> Kashyap Banner` where you can find various settings to configure the extension.
+- Go to the `Stores -> Configurations -> Kashyap -> Kashyap Banner` where you can find various settings to configure the extension.

 ---